MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part4-transaction-activity.md

 ### Print picking tickets using the action pane

 You can print picking tickets using the action pane for orders, fulfillment orders, invoices, and returns.
 Warehouse personnel use picking tickets when assembling the items for a shipment.
-For more information about picking tickets, see *Packing slips and picking tickets overview*.
+For more information about picking tickets, see [Packing slips and picking tickets overview](#packing-slips-and-picking-tickets-overview).

 #### To print picking tickets using the action pane